dzstevens/CIS-630/README.md

-Refining Automatically Generated Knowledge Bases in a Scalable, Distributed Fashion
+Refining NELL’s Internet-Extracted Knowledge Base in a Scalable, Distributed Fashion